artyomb/artyomb.github.io/_posts/2018-5-9-ruby-try.md

 # Using with Hashes
-The same semantics for Hashes may look like this
+The same semantic for Hashes may looks like this
 ```ruby
 h = {key1: 1, key2: { subkey: 's'} }